pierrewinter/Variations_in_Twitter_Friends/README.md

-# Variations_in_Twitter_Friends
+# Variations in Twitter Friends
-Investigated the geographical variations in the size of friend networks on Twitter
+In this project I investigated the geographical variations in the size of friend networks on Twitter.